High Country Horse Treks

 Picture

-Mervi On Young Horse Perkins
+Mervi With Young Horse Perkins, Au Naturel.

 You sometimes come across someone who just has a natural ability to bond with horses.
 Mervi, who is Finnish and is here as a Woofer, came for a month and is still here two months later.
 She leaves in a week but is determined to come back next month.